tomi-vanek/microts/README.md

 Generated code has the ambition to minimize implementation time & code for new microservices.

-## Generator initialization
+## Quick start

-1. Download the generator with `git clone https://github.com/tomi-vanek/openapi-micro-ts.git` and go to project repository with `cd microts`
+1. Install the generator with `npm i -g microts`
+1. Create a new project directory.
+Go to the new project work directory with `cd [NEW-PROJECT]`.
+1. Create new microservice schema `swagger.yaml` in root of the project.
+1. Generate microservice code with command `microts`.
-1. Download generator dependencies and tools with `npm install`.
+1. Start the microservice with `npm start`.
-1. Register the tool in local NPM with `npm link` command, so you can use it from command line in any directory with command `microts`.
+1. Open the UI for microservice in browser with URL `localhost:[PORT]` (default port is 3000)

-## Code generation
+## Code generation in detail

 1. Create a new project directory (create a project in GitHub or other VCS and clone).
 Go to the new project work directory with `cd [NEW-PROJECT]`.
 1. Create new microservice schema `swagger.yaml` in root of the project.